-The Genetic Interest Group is an alliance of patient organisations with an interest in genetic disorders.
+Genetic Alliance UK is a group of patient organisations with an interest in genetic disorders.
 Their quiz is available in the interactive zone or downloadable as part of their 'Genes and you' education pack.

 Find out more about our closest ancestors and how ancestry can be traced using mitochondrial DNA.

 The Nuffield Council

 The Nuffield Council on Bioethics examines ethical issues raised by new developments in biology and medicine.
 Recent reports include Pharmacogenetics: the issues, Genetics and human behaviour: the ethical dimension and The forensic use of bioinformation: ethical issues.

 The Ensembl genome browser provides access to the genomes of more than twenty-five species.
 Although this is a resource primarily for researchers, it provides overview data for each chromosome and a search function that draws information from resources worldwide.